 While most people think of burglary as a form of theft, the definition of burglary of a building in Texas is far more expansive.
-Burglary of a building is the entry into a building, or a portion of a building, without the consent of the owner with the intent to commit a felony, theft, or an assault.
+Burglary of a building is the entry into a building, or a portion of a building, without the consent of the owner with the intent to commit a felony, theft, or assault.

 If you were charged with this offense, it’s important to reach out to a skilled burglary lawyer for assistance as soon as possible.
-The earlier you can start preparing your defense, the better off you will be in the long-run.
+The earlier you can start preparing your defense, the better off you will be in the long run.

 Burglary of a building does not require the complete entry into a building.
-In other words, reaching in a window or a door is sufficient to meet the definition of burglary of a building.
+In other words, reaching into a window or a door is sufficient to meet the definition of burglary of a building.
 Similarly, entering any portion of a building is sufficient.

 Entering a business after hours, entering a portion of the building not open to the general public, or staying in a business after it has closed, without the consent of the owner, all are forms of “unlawful entry” for purposes of the burglary statute.
 Three examples of “entering” are as follows:

 - A person breaks a window and enters a bar after hours with the intent to take money;

 - A person enters a storeroom during business hours when the storeroom is off-limits to customers and is intended for employees only with the intent to take supplies;